Skip to content

 • Perform further calculations on aggregated results

-6. Intra-Group Sorting: Execute order-by-clause, limit-clause to sort and paginate data within groups
+6. Intra-group Sorting: Execute order-by-clause, limit-clause to sort and paginate data within each group

 • ORDER BY is executed independently within each group

-• LIMIT limits the number of data rows returned per group
+• LIMIT restricts the number of data rows returned per group

 • SORDER BY sorts the groups themselves

-• Requires dimensionality reduction (e.g., using max, avg, last, etc., functions)
+• Requires dimensionality reduction of group results (e.g., using functions like max, avg, last)

-• SLIMIT limits the number of groups returned
+• SLIMIT restricts the number of groups returned

 Complete Example